scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 "target area: x=20..30, y=-10..-5\n"
 ```

-From this input we will extract two `Range` values by pattern matching.
+From this input we extract two `Range` values by pattern matching.

 Values of type `PartialFunction[A, B]` can be used as extractors in
 pattern matching, and as we are parsing strings, let's make a type alias